 Some freight forwarders offer broad 3PL capabilities that may include bonded warehouse services in China.
 This can be a huge advantage to companies that import goods to China and want to defer duty payments until products are purchased locally and shipped out to Chinese customers.

 The bonded area can be used to provide safety stock for B2B businesses distributing to China-based customers.
 This greatly reduces order-to-delivery time and defers duty and tax payments.
 Duty and taxes are paid only as individual shipments leave the warehouse rather than all at once when shipments enter the country.
 Similar benefits can apply to B2C businesses located outside China.
 They can use China’s cross-border e-commerce policy to store inventory in a local bonded warehouse, and use China’s e-commerce platforms, such as jd.com, tmall.com, or others to sell online.
 Consumer orders are delivered fast and the B2C businesses benefit from China’s preferential policies on cross-border e-commerce tax payments.

 How do you choose a China freight forwarder?

 Much can go wrong between pick-up and final delivery on shipments that travel across continents and then need to comply with complex rules and regulations in the local market.
-Now more than ever you need a trustworthy forwarding partner for China that can ship your goods safely and on time, and has the knowledge to advise you on global shipping strategies that can save you time and money.
+Now more than ever you need a trustworthy freight forwarder for China that can ship your goods safely and on time, and has the knowledge to advise you on global shipping strategies that can save you time and money.